Meikul/obsidian-thumbnails/README.md

 # Obsidian Thumbnails
 This plugin lets you insert video thumbnails into your notes to help you keep track of what you're actually linking.

-Works with Youtube and Vimeo.
+Works with YouTube, Vimeo, and Odysee.
 <img src="https://raw.githubusercontent.com/Meikul/obsidian-thumbnails/master/demo_images/block_demo.gif" alt="GIF showing how to create a thumbnail with the plugin">

 ## Usage